ccb-hms/HarvardInovalonUserGuide/Prompts/CombinedMinimalDictionary.md

 ## MEMBERENROLLMENT_ADJUSTED

-The MEMBERENROLLMENT_ADJUSTED file contains adjusted enrollment dates that align with claims data.
+The MEMBERENROLLMENT_ADJUSTED table contains adjusted enrollment dates that align with claims data.
 Sources often send enrollment information for their members for time spans that are longer than the spans for which they supply claims information.
 The process of aligning the begin and end dates with claims data is Inovalon defined as “enrollment adjusted.”

 | COLUMN NAME              | DESCRIPTION                                                                | COMMENTS                                                                                                 | DATA TYPE | KEY(S) | NULL |
 |--------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|-----------|--------|------|